Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions: Numerical Results

 \subsection{Spectral Efficiency Comparison}

-Fig.~\ref{fig:se} compares the spectral efficiency, defined as $\text{SE} = \big(1-O)(1-\text{BER})\frac{MN\log_{2}{|\mathcal{A}|}}{BT}$ bits/s/Hz, where $O$ denotes the pilot overhead ($\nicefrac{1}{2}$ for Fig.~\ref{fig:overview}(\subref{fig:overview1}) and $\nicefrac{1}{(F+1)}$ for Fig.~\ref{fig:overview}(\subref{fig:overview2})).
+Fig.~\ref{fig:se} compares the spectral efficiency, defined as $\text{SE} = \big(1-O)(1-\text{BER})\frac{MN\log_{2}{|\mathcal{A}|}}{BT}$ bits/s/Hz, where $O$ denotes the pilot overhead ($\nicefrac{1}{2}$ for Fig.~\ref{fig:overview}(\subref{fig:overview1}) and $\nicefrac{1}{(F+1)}$ for Fig.~\ref{fig:overview}(\subref{fig:overview2})), for $4$-QAM.
 For data-based Zak-OTFS, the degradation in BER from $F = 10$ to $F = 30$ in Fig.~\ref{fig:ber_nmse_wvf_f}(\subref{fig:ber_zak_vs_f}) is offset by the reduction in pilot overhead for $F = 30$, resulting in both systems providing the best possible SE of $\sim 1.8$ bits/s/Hz.
 However, the larger pilot overhead for small $F$ values does not compensate for the improvement in BER, resulting in poor SE.
-Similar conclusions follow for OFDM, however, its poorer BER in Fig.~\ref{fig:ber_nmse_wvf_f}(\subref{fig:ber_vs_wvf}) compared to Zak-OTFS results in reduced SE.
+Similar conclusions follow for OFDM, however, its poorer BER in Fig.~\ref{fig:ber_nmse_wvf_f}(\subref{fig:ber_vs_wvf}) compared to Zak-OTFS reduces the SE.